-Flight Manager: A flight manager is a government employee that is responsible for coordinating, managing, and supervising flight operations, and will be designated for point-to-point flights transporting personnel.
+Flight Manager: A flight manager will be designated for point-to-point flights transporting personnel.
+The flight manager is a government employee (which may be the pilot) that is responsible for coordinating, managing, and supervising flight operations.
 The flight manager is not required to be on board for most flights, however for complex multi segment flights a flight manager is recommended to attend the entire flight.
 The flight manager will meet the qualification standard for the level of mission assigned as set forth in the Interagency Aviation Training (IAT) Guide.

-- Reference National Interagency Mobilization Guide Chapter 20 for specific responsibilities. - Non-fire Special Use fixed wing missions (as defined by OPM-29) require oversight by a Fixed Wing Flight Manager-Special Use.
+Reference National Interagency Mobilization Guide Chapter 20 for specific responsibilities.
+Non-fire Special Use fixed wing missions (as defined by OPM-29) require oversight by a Fixed Wing Flight Manager-Special Use.

-A helicopter flight manager is utilized to supervise missions limited to point to point transport of personnel from one helibase/ airport to another helibase/ airport, low and high level reconnaissance, and landings or takeoffs at unimproved sites; the helicopter flight manager is not expected to fulfill all the duties of a qualified resource helicopter manager.
-Rather, he/ she is the government representative who coordinates with the pilot regarding the safety and efficiency of the flight.
+A helicopter flight manager is utilized to supervise missions limited to point-to-point transport of personnel from one helibase/airport to another helibase/airport, low- and high-level reconnaissance, and landings or takeoffs at unimproved sites; the helicopter flight manager-resource is not expected to fulfill all the duties of a qualified non-fire helicopter manager.
+Rather, he/she is the government representative who coordinates with the pilot regarding the safety and efficiency of the flight.

-Helicopter Manager - Resource: Responsible for coordinating, scheduling managing and supervising non-fire resource helicopter operations.
+Helicopter Manager - Resource: Responsible for coordinating, scheduling, managing and supervising non-fire resource helicopter operations.
 Training Requirements involve the completion of the task book and meeting the training requirements in OPM-04.

-Fire Helicopter Manager: A single Resource Boss (HMGB) is responsible for supervising and directing a fire suppression module.
+Fire Helicopter Manager: A Single Resource Boss (HMGB) is responsible for supervising and directing a fire suppression module.
 Training Requirements HMGB.